Improve Resilience During a Pandemic with an IT Service Continuity Plan

 Short- and Long-Term Elements of the IT Service Continuity Plan

-So, what are some of the things an IT organization can do in the face of such an unusual crisis?
+So, what are some of the IT operations best practices that IT teams can employ in a crisis?

 Steps for a Short Term IT Service Continuity Plan